Dividing Military Pensions

 Survivor Benefit Plan (SBP): Unless the court order that divides the servicemember’s retirement pay includes SBP coverage for the civilian ex-spouse, the ex-spouse’s pension benefits will end upon the servicemember’s death.
 As a civilian spouse, it is critical to ensure a court order requires your spouse to list you as SPB beneficiary.
 A skilled lawyer can help you accomplish this.

-These are just three factors, among many others, that should be addressed by your family law attorney.
+These are just some of the factors that should be addressed by your family law attorney.
 Dividing retirement benefits properly is a critical step in the divorce process.
 As our client, we will work diligently to help ensure you understand your options to protect your long-term interests.

 Learn More About Dividing Military Pensions In Divorce.
 Call Today.

 We can begin teaching you about your options and building a strong strategy during a free, confidential legal consultation.
-Schedule your consultation today by email, or call 618-277-3476 or toll free 888-446-6538.
+Schedule your consultation today by email, or call 618-277-3476.